 Prerequisites: Journalism 320; upper division standing; and satisfactory score on departmental grammar, spelling, and punctuation test.

 Development of articles of substance and depth in specialized areas.
 Research, analysis and interpretation of complex issues in the news.
 Special problems of the sustained, reportorial effort.
 Field and laboratory practice.

 530. Media Management (3)

-Prerequisites: Senior standing and twelve upper division units in journalism.
+Prerequisites: Senior standing and twelve upper division units in Journalism

 Role of manager in journalism and journalism-related organizations.
-Interaction of news, entertainment, advertising, circulation, production and promotion functions as related to
+Interaction of news, entertainment, advertising, circulation, production and promotion functions as related to economic demands.

 585. Problems and Practices in Public Relations (3)

 Prerequisites: Journalism 481; upper division standing; and satisfactory score on departmental grammar, spelling, and punctuation test.

 Current public relations practices and problems in a wide variety of commercial, industrial, financial, governmental, cultural and social organizations.

 Sociology Courses

 General Sociology Area

-531. Working and Society (3) 537.
-Political Sociology (3)
+- 531. Working and Society (3)

+- 537. Political Sociology (3)

 Family and Intimate Relations Area

 527. Aging and Society (3)

 Social Change Area

-556. Topics in Comparative Societies (3)

-557. Urban Sociology (3)
+- 556. Topics in Comparative Societies (3) 557.
+Urban Sociology (3)

 Speech Communication Courses

-530. Language Analysis (3)
+- 530. Language Analysis (3)

+- 535.

-535. Theories of Human Communication (3) 580.
-Communication and Politics (3)
+- Theories of Human Communication (3) 580

+- Communication and Politics (3) 584

-589. Ethical Issues in Communication (3)
+- Communication in Law and Medicine (3)

-590. Quantitative Methods in Communication (3)
+- 589. Ethical Issues in Communication (3) 590.
+Quantitative Methods in Communication (3)

-592. Persuasion (3)
+- 592. Persuasion (3)

-Telecommunications and Film Courses

-500. Broadcast Management (3)
+- Telecommunications and Film Courses 500.
+Broadcast Management (3)

-505. Government and Broadcasting (3) 530.
-Radio Programming (3)
+- Government and Broadcasting (3) 530

+- Radio Programming (3) 535.

+- Television Programming (3) 540

-540. Broadcast Advertising (3)
+- Broadcast Advertising (3) 562

+- 575.

-590. International Broadcasting (3)
+- Documentary and Propaganda Film/Television (3) Technological Trends in Telecommunication (3) 590.
+International Broadcasting (3)

+176 Mass Communication

 GRADUATE COURSES Journalism Courses

 600A-600B.
 Seminar in Theory and Method of Mass Communication (3-3)

 Preparation in theory and research methods applicable to studies of the press, journalism and mass communication.
 Analysis of previous research, concepts, models and theory construction.
 Research design, observation, measurement and data analysis.
-(Formerly
+(Formerly numbered Journalism 600.)

 700. Seminar: Media Problems (3)

-Prerequisite: Six units in courses applicable to the Master of Science degree in Mass Communication.
+Prerequisites: Journalism 500, and 600A or 600B.

 Reading, investigation, and research concerning current topics in problems of mass media.

-702. Seminar: Mass Media and the Law (3)

-Prerequisite: Journalism 502 or Telecommunications and Film 505.

-Case studies of legal restrictions and guarantees affecting radio, television, motion pictures, advertising, and printed media.

-703. Seminar: History of Journalism (3)
+702. Seminar: Mass Media and the Law (3) Prerequisites: Journalism 502 or Telecommunications and Film 505: Journalism 600A or 600B Case studies of legal restrictions and guarantees affecting radio, television, motion pictures, advertising, and printed media.
+703. Seminar: History of Journalism (3) Prerequisites: Journalism 503, and 600A or 600B.

-Prerequisite: Journalism 503.

 Directed research on topics of history of American journalism.

+705. Seminar in International Journalism (3)

+Prerequisite: Journalism 600A or 600B.

-705. Seminar in International Journalism (3) In-depth exploration of the foreign press and cross-cultural communication; the place of the press in national development and international stability; national images and world opinion; censorship, propaganda and other barriers to international understanding.
-707. Seminar in Mass Communication and Public Opinion (3) Prerequisite: Journalism 509.
+In-depth exploration of the foreign press and cross-cultural communication; the place of the press in national development and international stability; national images and world opinion; censorship, propaganda and other barriers to international understanding.
+707. Seminar in Mass Communication and Public Opinion (3) Prerequisites: Journalism 509, and 600A or 600B.

 Analysis of media and their opinion-shaping role; methods and effects of pressure groups; propaganda analysis; creation and perpetuation of images and stereotypes.
-708. Seminar: Mass Communication and Society (3) Prerequisite: Journalism 408.
+708. Seminar: Mass Communication and Society (3) Prerequisite: Journalism 600A or 600B.

 Rights, responsibilities and characteristics of mass media and mass communication practitioners; characteristics and responsibilities of audiences and society.
-740. Major Projects in Mass Communication (1-6) Prerequisite: Journalism 500 or Telecommunications and Film 540.
+740. Major Projects in Mass Communication (1-6) Prerequisite: Journalism 600A or 600B.

 Design and execution of an in-depth project in one of these areas; advertising campaign, series of detailed expository articles or news stories, or model public relations campaign.
 May be repeated with new content.
 Maximum credit six units applicable to a master's degree.
-782. Seminar in Public Relations (3) Prerequisite: Journalism 585.
+782. Seminar in Public Relations (3) Prerequisites: Journalism 585, and 600A or 600B.